 Enter one of my trusty denim skirts.
 This can be replaced by jeans for a similar look.
 My Metra blazer is black and white and I had to pair it to a red woven cami underneath for the classic black – white – red combo that is one of my favorites, an goes will with my favorite red lipstick that has me written all over it.
 This is the way I dress casually.
 You will never EVER see me in flats and sneakers 🙂

 This is a fun blazer pattern and its not complex compared to other projects I have sewn.
 It’s a great step into making this type of garment, if you have not yet done so.
-I’d love to make this in the future with stretch denim and with scuba.
 I would like to put a single button just below the fold of the lapel in the future.

 About the pockets.
 They are pretty, but I won’t be using them at all.
 I don’t want to deform the look in the front of my blazer with bulky objects in there.
 But that’s just me.
 I carry a handbag all the time.
 My things can go in there.
 To be honest, next time, I will sew that seam closed without the pocket there.